PRANAV8966/flightsSearchService/README.md

 ## Porject Setup
 - clone the project on your local
-- execute `npm install`on the same path as of root directory of the downloaded project
+- execute `npm install`on the same path as of root directory of the downloaded project.
-- create a `.env` file in the root directory and the following environment variables -`PORT = 3000`
+- create a `.env` file in the root directory and the following environment variables.
+    -`PORT = 3000`
-- Inside the `src/congif` folder create a new file `config.json` and the folllowing code
+- Inside the `src/congif` folder create a new file `config.json` and the folllowing json code.

 ```
 {